riyann00b/Instructions-for-Installing-JetBrains-IDEs-on-Fedora-Linux/README.md

 ---

-## 1. Update Your System
+## 🔄 1.
+Update Your System
-Keep your system up-to-date before installing any new software:
+Before diving in, let's make sure everything is up-to-date.
+Run:
 ```bash
 sudo dnf update
 ```

 ---

-## 2. Install Java (Just in Case)
+## ☕ 2.
+Install Java (Just in Case)
-Some JetBrains IDEs require Java.
+Some JetBrains IDEs thrive on Java!
 Install it using:
 ```bash
 sudo dnf install java-latest-openjdk
 ```

 ---

-## 3. Navigate to Your Downloads Folder
+## 📂 3.
+Navigate to Your Downloads Folder
-Move to the directory where your IDE `.tar.gz` files are downloaded:
+Head over to where you downloaded your `.tar.gz` files:
 ```bash
 cd ~/Downloads
 ```

 ---

-## 4. Extract the Files
+## 📦 4.
+Extract the Files
-Unpack the `.tar.gz` archives for each IDE:
+Time to unpack those IDE goodies! 🛠️
 ```bash
 tar -xzf WebStorm-xxx.tar.gz
 tar -xzf RustRover-xxx.tar.gz
 tar -xzf pycharm-professional-xxx.tar.gz
 ```
-Replace `xxx` with the actual version numbers of the downloaded files.
+> 🔍 Replace `xxx` with the version numbers of your downloaded files.

 ---

-## 5. Move the IDEs to `/opt`
+## 🛠️ 5.
+Move the IDEs to `/opt`
-Move the extracted folders to `/opt` for system-wide access:
+Let’s keep things organized by moving the extracted files to `/opt`:
 ```bash
 sudo mv WebStorm-xxx /opt/webstorm
 sudo mv RustRover-xxx /opt/rustrover